TheDarKnight46/RHO_Challenge/README.md

 ## Exchange Rate APIs used

-In order to get a bigger sample of Exchange Rates, 3 API were used.
+In order to get a bigger sample of Exchange Rates, 2 API were used.

 1. *host* - https://exchangerate.host.
 2. *ayr* - https://www.exchangerate-api.com *Account required for API key*.
-3. *currency* - https://currencyapi.com *Account required for API key*.

 The main API used by default is ```1.``` since is has the least restraints on the number of monthly API calls.